CodingLife1024/blog-content/studio-ghibli-films.md

 In summary, "Spirited Away" uses the fantastical journey of Chihiro to illustrate the real-world process of growing up.

 ## My Neighbour Totoro

+This film focuses more on family relationships and dealing with uncertainty and illness.